sachink2010/EnterpriseData-with-LLM/README.md

 - Add data source as S3 bucket, set up sync as periodic, based on your needs
 - Follow steps as shown in src/CreateKendraIndex Folder

 <b> 3.
-Set up your Lambda Function</b>
-- Create a Lambda function in your AWS account- with Python 3.7
-- Add a layer to Lambda function, copy zip file in the folder src/Lambda/Layer
-- Copy code from src/Lambda/Lambda_function.py to your file
-- Add Kendra Index Id to Lambda function

-<b> 4.
 Run your Streamlit app in SageMaker Studio terminal and start using the app</b>
+- Set the `kendra_index_id` variable in the _Kendra-RAG-StreamlitApp.py_ file to match the index you created in step 2.
 - In SageMaker Terminal window type streamlit run streamlit run ./EnterpriseData-with-LLM/src/streamlit/Kendra-RAG-StreamlitApp.py --server.port 6006
 - You will see that Streamlit App is running message in your Terminal session
 <img width="924" alt="image" src="https://github.com/sachink2010/EnterpriseData-with-LLM/assets/4855287/7afd3d39-2a34-421b-bdc1-ad6d08faeef8">